jameslieu/jameslieu.github.io/_posts/2016-04-15-how-to-style-nested-ordered-lists-using-css.md

     </ol>
   </ol>
 </div>

-Its not uncommon for contracts to use sub sections and so the document will likely use nested ordered lists in HTML.
-What if the sub sections are styled differently?

 In the example above, the first list style is numeric, the second are made up of letters and the third using roman numerals: